 Is the Islamic State being run at the behest of Pakistan’s ISI in India?

-New Delhi, Apr 30: The National Investigation Agency is hot on the trail of Islamic State modules down South, in the wake of the Sri Lanka bombings.
+New Delhi, Apr 30: The National Investigation Agency (NIA) is hot on the trail of Islamic State modules down South, in the wake of the Sri Lanka bombings.

 While Kerala and Tamil Nadu, considered to be hubs of the Islamic State are high on the radar, it all began with the NIA busting a major module in Delhi and Uttar Pradesh.